Postal code: India

 The first digit represents nine total zones: eight regional and one functional.

+In 2025 the official fine-grained solution, DIGIPIN, was introduced.

 Ireland

-In Ireland, the new postal code system launched in 2015, known as Eircode provides a unique 7-character alphanumerical code for each individual address.
+In Ireland, the new postal code system, a fine-grained solution launched in 2015, known as Eircode provides a unique 7-character alphanumerical code for each individual address.
 The first three digits are the routing key, which is a postal district and the last four characters are a unique identifier that relates to an individual address (business, house or apartment).
 A fully developed API is also available for integrating the Eircode database into business databases and logistics systems.

 With a single exception, these codes are in the format: